agporto/BioEncoder/help/02-data-preparation.md

 You will get something like this:

 ```
-(bioencoder) D:\temp\bioencoder-test>bioencoder_split_dataset --image-dir data_raw\damselflies_aligned_resized
-Number of images per class prior to balancing: [1099, 481, 137, 2402]
+Number of images per class prior to balancing: [2240, 147, 999, 5000] (8386 total)
-Minimum number of images per class: 137
+Minimum number of images per class: 147 * max ratio 6 = 882 max per class
-Number of images per class after balancing: [959, 481, 137, 959]
+Number of images per class after balancing: [882, 147, 882, 882] (2793 total)
-0.1
-Number of images per class reserved for validation: 63
+Mode "flat": 279 validation images in total, min.
+69 per class - processing:

 Processing class androchrome...
-Warning: androchrome contains more than 959 images.
-Only 959 images will be used.
+Processing class infuscans-obsoleta...
 Processing class infuscans...
-Processing class infuscans-obsoleta...
 Processing class male...
-Warning: male contains more than 959 images.
-Only 959 images will be used.
 ```

+Use the option `dry_run=True`if you want to experiment with different split modes or max ratios without actually doing the split.